Four-gluon vertex from the Curci-Ferrari model at one-loop order: The Curci-Ferrari model and the four-gluon vertex

 The full Green function includes a connected part plus disconnected contributions.
 Adopting a kinematical configuration such that $p_i + p_j \neq 0, \forall i,j$ where $p_i$ is the momentum associated with the $i$-th external leg, the contributions due to the disconnected part can be discarded.
 Now, the connected part itself can be written as a sum of a contribution with the four-gluon 1PI Green function plus contributions containing the three-gluon 1PI Green function.
 In the Landau gauge, due to the orthogonality of the gluon propagator, considering that all external momenta are proportional, the contributions including the three-gluon vertex can be safely discarded, allowing to access the four-gluon 1PI Green function~\cite{Orlando24}.

 In this work, for simplicity, we adopt the collinear configuration $\left(p_1, p_2, p_3, p_4\right) = \left(p, p, p, -3p\right)$ with gauge group $SU(3)$ in four space-time dimensions.
 Such configuration already allows us to state the four-gluon vertex main features and compare with lattice data.
 However, we stress that any collinear configuration satisfying the above restrictions could be chosen.
 Due to the orthogonality of the Landau gauge gluon propagator and the simple momentum configuration adopted, the only non-vanishing contributions of interest to compare with lattice simulations will be the ones proportional to the product of metrics in the Lorentz sector.
-Although there are still many possible tensorial structures due to the color sector, only two will appear in the particular one-loop computation made here~\cite{Pascual80}.
+Although there are still many possible tensorial structures due to the color sector, for the configuration $(p,p,p,-3p)$ with $SU(3)$ at one-loop, only two of them will appear in our computation~\cite{Pascual80, Binosi14}.

-To compute the four-gluon 1PI Green function in perturbation theory at one-loop order, one needs to compute 18 Feynman diagrams, which can be divided into 4 groups: i) 6 ghost boxes; ii) 3 gluon boxes; iii) 6 triangle diagrams; iv) 3 fishnet diagrams (see Fig.~\ref{Feynman_Diagrams_4gluon}).
+To compute the four-gluon 1PI Green function in perturbation theory at one-loop order, one needs to calculate 18 Feynman diagrams\footnote{We evaluated the diagrams using our own code in {\it Mathematica} and independently by using the package {\it FeynCalc}~\cite{FeynCalc1, FeynCalc2, FeynCalc3}.} (see~\cite{Binosi14} for the relevant diagrams).
 For the $(p,p,p,-3p)$ configuration with gauge group $SU(3)$, the only tensorial structures appearing at one-loop accuracy are the tree-level four-gluon vertex $H_{\mu \nu \rho \sigma}^{abcd}$, and the totally symmetric tensor $G_{\mu \nu \rho \sigma}^{abcd}$, defined respectively as,

 and

 where we have $ R_{\mu \nu \rho \sigma} = \left(\delta_{\mu \nu} \delta_{\rho \sigma} + \delta_{\mu \rho} \delta_{\nu \sigma} + \delta_{\mu \sigma } \delta_{\nu \rho}\right)$.
 Therefore, the four-gluon 1PI Green function in this specific configuration can be written as